-Economic impacts on the Lane Service District economy
+Economic Impacts on the Lane County Economy

-Lane impacts the Lane Service District economy in a variety of ways.
+Lane impacts the Lane County economy in a variety of ways.
 The college is an employer and buyer of goods and services.
-It attracts monies that otherwise would not have entered the regional economy through its day-to-day operations and the expenditures of its students.
-Further, it provides students with the knowledge, skills, and abilities they need to become productive citizens and add to the overall output of the region.
+It attracts monies that otherwise would not have entered the county economy through its day-to-day operations, and the expenditures of its students.
+Further, it provides students with the knowledge, skills, and abilities they need to become productive citizens and add to the overall output of the county.

-N THIS CHAPTER, we estimate the following economic impacts of Lane: 1) the operations spending impact, 2) the student spending impact, and 3) the alumni impact, measuring the income added in the region as former students expand the regional economy's stock of human capital.
+N this chapter, we estimate the following economic impacts of Lane: 1) the operations spending impact, 2) the student spending impact, and 3) the alumni impact, measuring the income added in the county as former students expand the county economy's stock of human capital.